Relaxation times for Hamiltonian systems: A Gas in a Gravitational Field

 \end{teorema}

-\textbf{Remark 1.} By inserting the proper dimension, condition $(\beta\delta)^\frac{1}{12}< L/3$ turns into $(\beta\delta)^\frac{1}{12}\,\sigma<L/3$, where $\sigma$ is the charachteristic parameter for the range of the Lennard-Jones potential.
+\textbf{Remark 1.} The theorem is stated for a dimensionless Hamiltonian.
+By inserting the proper dimensions, condition $(\beta\delta)^\frac{1}{12}< L/5$ becomes $(\beta\delta)^\frac{1}{12}\,\sigma<L/5$, where $\sigma$ is the charachteristic parameter for the range of the Lennard-Jones potential.
 This just expresses the requirement that the interactions with the walls have a range which is negligible with respect to $L$.
-Notice that we inserted the factor $1/3$ at the r.h.s. just in order to fix a numerical value for $c$, but any other reasonable choice would not affect the result.
+Notice that we inserted the factor $1/5$ at the r.h.s. just in order to fix a numerical value for $c$, but any other reasonable choice would not affect the result.
+A similar reasoning holds for the other requirement in (\ref{scelta_parametri}).
+Notice, however, that the value of $t_0$ does not depend on the interaction potential\footnote{This is true for every potential $\Phi$ for which Lemma~\ref{lemma_distribuzione} can be applied (see the discussion concerning (\ref{derivata_esempio_2}) and (\ref{integrale_parti}) in the proof).} $\Phi$, which affects only the density up to which the result is valid, through formula (\ref{maggiorazione_rho}).

 \textbf{Remark 2.} The time $t_0$, once the correct dimensional constants have been introduced, becomes